GSA/digitalgov.gov/content/posts/2014-12-24-santa-is-16-centuries-old-things-ive-learned-from-norad-tracks-santa-app.md

 You can download the app for your [iPhone](https://itunes.apple.com/us/app/norad-tracks-santa/id474927766?ls=1&mt=8), [Android](https://play.google.com/store/apps/details?id=com.visionbox.NoradTracksSanta) or [Windows](http://www.windowsphone.com/en-us/store/app/norad-tracks-santa/d005fda7-d20a-4a41-acdd-16d1ecab38e2) phone.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/12/600-x-375-NORAD-Santa-Tracker-Thin-Ice-game.jpg" alt="NORAD Santa Tracker's Thin Ice game on an Android smartphone" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/12/600-x-375-NORAD-Santa-Tracker-Thin-Ice-game.jpg" alt="NORAD Santa Tracker's Thin Ice game on an Android smartphone" >}}

 **Bonus**: Play the app’s addictive “Thin Ice” game to help Santa’s elves deliver presents.
 The first few levels are easy enough as you get the hang of it, but remember the spirit of the holidays and watch your language as you continuously and helplessly let all the presents fall into the ice holes in later rounds.
 Or at least that’s my experience, you may fare better.